Catherine of Braganza: Popish Plot

-After Charles's death
+Widowhood

 During Charles's final illness in 1685, she showed anxiety about his reconciliation with the Roman Catholic faith, and she exhibited great grief at his death.
 When he lay dying in 1685, he asked for Catherine, but she sent a message asking that her presence be excused and "to beg his pardon if she had offended him all his life."
 He answered, "Alas poor woman! she asks for my pardon?
 I beg hers with all my heart; take her back that answer."
 Later in the same year, she unsuccessfully interceded with James II for the life of James Scott, 1st Duke of Monmouth, Charles's illegitimate son and leader of the Monmouth Rebellion – even though Monmouth in rebellion had called upon the support represented by the staunch Protestants opposed to the Catholic Church.

 Catherine remained in England, living at Somerset House, through the reign of James and his deposition in the Glorious Revolution by William III and Mary II.
 She remained in England partly because of a protracted lawsuit against her former Lord Chamberlain, Henry Hyde, 2nd Earl of Clarendon, over money that she claimed as part of her allowance and that he claimed was part of the perquisite of his office.
-Catherine's fondness for money is one of the more unexpected features of her character: her brother-in-law James, who was himself notably avaricious, remarked that she always drove a hard bargain.
+Catherine had a notable fondness for money; her brother-in-law James, who was himself notably avaricious, remarked that she always drove a hard bargain.

-Initially on good terms with William and Mary, her position deteriorated as the practice of her religion led to misunderstandings and increasing isolation.
-A bill was introduced to Parliament to limit the number of Catherine's Catholic servants, and she was warned not to agitate against the government.
+Initially on good terms with William and Mary, Catherine's position deteriorated as the practice of her religion led to misunderstandings and increasing isolation.
+A bill was introduced to Parliament to limit the number of her Catholic servants, and she was warned not to agitate against the government.

 According to Louis de Rouvroy, duc de Saint-Simon, in her widowhood she secretly married his relation Louis de Duras, 2nd Earl of Feversham, despite the earl being a lifelong Protestant.

-Back in Portugal
+Return to Portugal

-Her nephew Dom João Prince of Brazil.
+Her nephew John, Prince of Brazil (later king as John V).

-She returned to Portugal in March 1692.
+Catherine left England in March 1692 and journeyed through France and Spain before arriving in Portugal in January 1693.
 In 1703, she supported the Methuen Treaty between Portugal and England.
 She acted as regent for her brother, Peter II, in 1701 and 1704–05.
-Catherine was a mentor for her nephew, Dom João Prince of Brazil, from 1706 onward, the Portuguese Sun King (o Rei-Sol Português).
-His reign saw the rise of Portugal and its monarchy to new levels of prosperity, wealth, and prestige among European courts.
+Catherine was a mentor for her nephew, John, Prince of Brazil, later known as the Portuguese Sun King (o Rei-Sol Português) from 1706 onward.

+Death

-She died at the Bemposta Palace in Lisbon on 31 December 1705 of a painful colic and was buried at the Pantheon of the House of Braganza.
+Catherine died at the Bemposta Palace in Lisbon on 31 December 1705, aged 67, of a colic and was buried at the Pantheon of the House of Braganza.